anthonyjoeseph/react-fp-ts-router/README.md

 }
 ```

-## Why is routing state global?
+## Why is interceptable global?

 At first, this seems unintuitive.
-One of the advantages of React is that it allows state to be split into components.
-Distributing state across many components minimizes re-renders and encapsulates relevant information.
-All of becomes impossible when state is consolidated in your topmost component.
+One of the advantages of React is that it allows state to be distributed across many components.
+This [minimizes re-renders](#minimizing-re-renders-functionally) and [localizes interrelated data within the nodes of a deeply nested tree](#transforming-deeply-nested-state-functionally).
+All of these advantages seem lost when state is consolidated in your topmost component.

-However, routing state is tightly coupled to the current route.
-Since the current route is global, routing state by definition must also be global.
+However, `interceptable` is tightly coupled to the current route because, by definition, it depends on or affects the way the current route changes.
+Since the current route is global, interceptable must also be global.

-On closer analysis, this makes sense. `onRoute` must handle any incoming route, so the state it modifies should model every possible outcome. `updateRouter` can navigate to any possible route, so the state it updates could affect any of them.
+On closer analysis, this makes sense. `interceptRoute` must handle any incoming route, so it wouldn't make sense to have multiple `interceptRoute`s that handled different `interceptable`s because they would have overlapping domains.

-### Mitigating the pain
+### Minimizing re-renders functionally

-For these reasons listed above, routing state should be minimal.
+For these reasons listed above, interceptable should be minimal.
 State unrelated to the current route should be handled elsewhere.

 Use [`shouldComponentUpdate`](https://reactjs.org/docs/optimizing-performance.html#avoid-reconciliation) to prevent unwanted re-renders, or its function component analog, [`React.memo`](https://reactjs.org/docs/hooks-faq.html#how-do-i-implement-shouldcomponentupdate):